bootstrap-vue/bootstrap-vue/src/components/table/README.md

 **Note: When the table is visually stacked:**
 - The table header (and table footer) will be hidden.
 - Custom rendred header slots will not be shown, rather, the fields' `label` will be used.
 - The table **cannot** be sorted by clicking the rendered field labels.
-You will need to provde an external control to select the field to sort by and the sort direction.
+You will need to provide an external control to select the field to sort by and the sort direction.
 See the [**Sorting**](#sorting) section below for sorting control information, as well as the [**complete example**](#complete-example) at the bottom of this page for an example of controlling sorting via the use of form controls.
 - The slots `top-row` and `bottom-row` will be hidden when visually stacked.
 - The table caption, if provided, will always appear at the top of the table when visually stacked.
 - In an always stacked table, the table header and footer, and the fixed top and bottom row slots will not be rendered.